Types of Projector and Uses

 Refresh Rate

 The refresh rate is the frequency at which the projector redraws the image and is measured in hertz (Hz).
 A faster rate of refresh (higher Hz value) will make for a much smoother image, so is particularly important when viewing rapidly moving content such as sports, films or games.
-Entry level projectors typically have a refresh rate of 60Hz, whereas 120Hz is common now in mid-range models.
-High-end projectors may have rates as high as 240Hz.
-It is also fair to say that a higher refresh is preferable when using any application as the smoother appearance reduces eye strain especially over longer periods of time watching the image.
+Entry level projectors typically have a refresh rate of 60Hz, whereas 120Hz is common now in mid-range models, whereas high-end projectors may have rates up to 240Hz.
+It is worth mentioning that if you are connecting your projector to a PC for gaming, the resulting image is also affected by the frames-per-second (fps) delivered by the graphics card (GPU).
+If the graphics card can only deliver 60fps and your projector is 120Hz rated, you’ll only be using half its capability.
+Transversely if you have a 120fps GPU, but only a 60Hz projector you’ll only see the first 60 frames that the GPU is sending to the projector.

-Response Time or Input Lag
+Response Time

 Response time or Input Lag is the time it takes your projector to process the video signal from the source and is given in terms of milliseconds (ms).
 Response time isn’t really a factor for most projector uses but does have significant impact when it comes to gaming.
-Although a 50ms input lag is fine for most uses, gaming benefits from a much lower rate and there are projectors on the market now that deliver 16ms times.
+Although a 50ms input lag is fine for most uses, gaming benefits from a much lower rate and there are projectors on the market now that deliver 16ms or lower.

 Noise & Size